 . . .

 February is National Eating Disorders Awareness Month and if you have questions or need information about eating disorders, visit the National Eating Disorders Association.

-Ashley Thompson is the Employee Wellness Coordinator at Christian Care Ministry.
+Ashley Thompson was the Employee Wellness Coordinator at Christian Care Ministry.
 She graduated in 2015 with a B.S. in Sport/Exercise Science.
-Ashley is a Certified Personal Trainer - NASM - and recently relocated from Florida to CCM's Colorado Springs campus.
+Ashley is a Certified Personal Trainer - NASM.